krsnv/wp-in-docker-runner/README.md

 ## Limits

-config.json now is not working
+- config.json now is not working
+- for linux only

 ## TODO